US federal agencies targeted by DOGE: National Science Foundation (NSF)

-Science reported that DOGE entered the NSF on April 14; a few days later, the NSF announced the termination of $1 billion in grants it already awarded.
+Science reported that DOGE entered the NSF on April 14; a few days later, the NSF announced the termination of $1 billion in grants it had already awarded.
 DOGE members Rachel Riley, former McKinsey consultant, Zachary Terrell and Luke Farritor were granted system access by April 22.
 On May 9, a memo was sent to announce reductions in force, plans to require in-person work, and the elimination of the Division of Equity for Excellence in STEM.

 In June, 2025, it was announced that HUD would move into the NSF headquarters in DC with no plan for the existing NSF employees.

 National Transportation Safety Board (NTSB)

-On May 21, Reuters reported that DOGE has assigned a team to the NTSB to review its operations.
+On May 21, Reuters reported that DOGE had assigned a team to the NTSB to review its operations.

 Office of Personnel Management (OPM)

 DOGE entered the OPM on January 20, 2025, and locked workers out of their computer systems.
 They moved sofa beds into the fifth-floor director's office of the agency's headquarters.

 On February 15, all of the OPM probationary staff (about 750 people) was terminated.

 On February 22, an email from OPM's domain was sent to all federal employees asking what they accomplished in the past week.
 Several departments have instructed their employees to not respond to the email.

-On February 28, Wired reported that DOGE has put a $1 spending limit on the Smart Pay system at the agency. around that time, employees in OPM's Human Capital Data Management and Modernization office, its privacy, Chief Technology Office and Freedom of Information Act office were also subject to RIFs.
+On February 28, Wired reported that DOGE had put a $1 spending limit on the Smart Pay system at the agency. around that time, employees in OPM's Human Capital Data Management and Modernization office, its privacy, Chief Technology Office and Freedom of Information Act office were also subject to RIFs.

 On April 18, 2025, an innovation and human-centered design team, the Lab at OPM, working on government efficiency and tackling complex issues was eliminated.